davidsilvasmith/bitcoinbulls.net/bitcoin-expert.md

 Twitter: [@davidsilvasmith](http://www.twitter.com/davidsilvasmith)

-## Deep Knowledge
+## Bitcoin: The Most Empowering Force Since the Internet

+Bitcoin is the most empowering force since the Internet.
+No other payment mechanism gives people the control, flexibility, choices, and efficiency that bitcoin provides.
+Sound familiar?
+No other communication tool gives the control, flexibility, choice, and efficiency that the Internet provides.
+In the next ten years bitcoin will impact every modern business just like the Internet impacted businesses over the past ten.

+## Harness the Empowerment

 David Silva Smith has a deep knowledge of the bitcoin industry, bitcoin technology, and news events.
-An experienced business executive, speaker, and consultant, Mr. Smith is able to explain to investors and business owners how they can benefit from the bitcoin industry explosion.
+An experienced business executive, speaker, and consultant, Mr. Smith is able to help investors and businesses leverage the empowering features of bitcoin to get ahead of their peers in the coming tsunami of change.

 David can help

-* **Business Leaders** understand how bitcoin can benefit their company.
+* **Business Leaders** understand how bitcoin can benefit their company by empowering customers, employees, and suppliers.
-* **Institutional Investors / Accredited Investors** understand how bitcoin is a sensible component of a diversified portfolio.
+* **Institutional Investors / Accredited Investors** understand how bitcoin empowers portfolios as a component of a diversified portfolio.
-* **Entrepreneurs** quickly understand the bitcoin industry, competitive landscape, and how their venture fits in.
+* **Entrepreneurs** quickly understand the bitcoin industry, competitive landscape, and how their venture can be empowered by taking advantage of bitcoin.

 ## Bitcoin Speaking Experience